Internal documentation

 Clone object type = drop-down

 The type of Snowflake object to clone.
-Currently only "Schema" is supported.
+Supports Schema and Table.

 Source database = drop-down